-For LTE AT&T uses bands 2 (1900), 4 (1700), 5 (850), 12/17 (700 a, b) 29 (700 d) and 30 (2300) Band 12 is AT&T's primary LTE band.
+Bands 2, 4 and 12 are AT&T's primary LTE bands.
 Band 17 is the subset of band 12 that AT&T uses.
-AT&T originally identified its 700 Mhz spectrum as band 17 but now identifies it as both 12 and 17 which allows phones with either band 12 or band 17 to use it.
+AT&T originally identified its 700 Mhz spectrum as band 17 but now identifies it as both 12 and 17 which allows phones that support either band 12 or band 17 to use it.

 T-Mobile uses the 1900 Mhz band for GSM (voice) and EDGE (2G) and UMTS (3G) data.
-It also uses the 1700 (AWS) band for UMTS (3G) data in some markets.
+It uses the 1700 (AWS) band for UMTS (3G) data rather than 1900 Mhz in some markets.

-For LTE, T-Mobile uses bands 2 (1900), 4 (1700) and 12 (700 a,b,c).
+For LTE, T-Mobile uses bands 2 (1900), 4 (1700), 12 (700 a,b,c), 66 (1700 Mhz) and 71.
 T-Mobile's primary LTE band is band 4.
-Band 2 is being deployed in former 2G only non-urban areas where T-Mobile doesn't have any band 4 spectrum.
+Band 2 is deployed in former 2G only non-urban areas where T-Mobile doesn't have any band 4 spectrum.
 In some, maybe all, of these band 2 only LTE markets, 3G is not offered, only 2G and LTE.

-Band 12 is relatively new.
-T-Mobile started deploying LTE on band 12 in the second half of 2014.
+In some areas Band 12 is T-Mobiles only band of any kind.
+To make calls in these areas a phone with VoLTE support is required.
 There's a map of T-Mobile's band 12 spectrum here.
 Band 12 is a lower frequency band that provides extended range and improved building penetration compared with bands 4 and 2.

 Verizon uses 850 Mhz and 1900 Mhz for voice, 1xRTT (2G) and EVDO (3G) data